Note

 2. Use the file custom.config

-To avoid editing the configuration file after each upgrade, extract the custom values and save them in the file custom.config.
+To avoid editing the configuration file after each upgrade, extract the custom values and save them in the file custom.config that should reside in the same directory as PersephoneShell binaries (for Docker, /data/psh inside the container).
 The values from this file will overwrite the corresponding values in the new copy of psh.exe.config.
 For example, if your $DATA variable (specified in the node <PersephoneShell> as DataDir) should be set to /mnt/shared/data, the instruction in custom.config will be:

 PersephoneShell.DataDir="/mnt/shared/data"